nicosierra/ponyMayhem/README.md

 # Pony Challenge

 ## Description
-The following code fetches data from the Pony Challenge Api in order to help its ponies to reach their destiny Ponyville.
+The following code fetches data from the Pony Challenge Api in order to help its ponies to reach their destiny: Ponyville.

 ### Technical aspects
 - I run a DFS from the Pony's position to its goal, in order to find its shortest path to reach home.